Skip to content

 The VP of Sales Compensation Trap: Why Traditional OTE Kills Unit Economics

-The problem is not the person; it is the incentive structure.
-Traditional compensation plans reward bookings, not business.
-If you pay your VP of Sales 50% of their OTE based solely on signed contracts—regardless of payment terms, gross margin, or churn risk—you are effectively paying them to destroy your unit economics.
-They will close low-margin deals to hit quota, heavily discount to pull deals forward, and ignore the "boring" mechanics of customer success.
+The problem is not always the person; it is frequently the incentive structure.
+Traditional compensation plans reward bookings, not business quality.
+If you pay your VP of Sales 50% of their OTE based solely on signed contracts—regardless of payment terms, gross margin, or churn risk—you are paying for activity that can damage unit economics.
+They may close low-margin deals to hit quota, discount heavily to pull deals forward, and underweight the customer-success mechanics that protect NRR.

-For a Series B or C company doing $10M–$50M in revenue, this misalignment is fatal.
-You are likely burning cash to grow.
-If your Customer Acquisition Cost (CAC) Payback Period drifts from 12 months to 18 months because your VP is incentivized to sign bad revenue, you will run out of runway before you reach your next valuation inflection point.
-You don't need a coin-operated mercenary; you need a revenue architect who speaks fluent EBITDA.
+For a Series B or C company doing $10M-$50M in revenue, this misalignment can become a runway problem.
+If your Customer Acquisition Cost (CAC) payback period drifts from 12 months to 18 months because leadership is incentivized to sign low-quality revenue, the next valuation inflection point gets harder to reach.
+You do not need a compensation plan that rewards any booking at any cost; you need a revenue leader whose incentives match the economics of the business.

 The "Unit Economics" Compensation Framework